Effective January 2, 2019 - New Collateral Definitions and Reporting Requirements

 - FICO ≤ 660;

-- FICO score is available and the loan exhibits a subprime characteristic1; or
+- FICO score is not available and the loan exhibits a subprime characteristic1; or

 - No FICO score or credit history is available and there is insufficient evidence of assessment (i.e. no credit report or cash flow analysis is available).